micheleorsi/app-stats-crawler/README.md

 app-stats-crawler
 =================

-A crawler to fetch stats on iTunes Connect and Google Play and store somewhere in the cloud
+A crawler to fetch stats on iTunes Connect and Google Play and store the raw version somewhere in the cloud

 Installation
 ------------